-Download codes are unique codes good for a download of a track or album.
+Track/album codes are unique codes that fans can redeem for a digital track or album, giving them unlimited streaming via the Bandcamp app as well as a high-quality download.
 You can generate them for any of your tunes on Bandcamp, then send them out via email or print them up (to bundle with your merch or hand out at shows).
 Your account comes with 200 codes, and you can buy more by clicking the "get more" link on your Tools page.
 You'll also earn more as you sell your music (we’ll add 1000 codes for every $500 USD in sales).

 The easiest way to distribute your codes is via email.
-You might paste one into a message individually (if you are, say, offering a bonus download to a special fan), or you might blast out hundreds of codes at once (if you are sending them to your entire mailing list).
+You might paste one into a message individually (if you are, say, offering an additional release to a special fan), or you might blast out hundreds of codes at once (if you are sending them to your entire mailing list).

 To see your list of unique codes, click the export link next to the group you'd like to use.
 The codes will download as a .csv file ("Comma Separated Values", for you curious types), so you'll need to open it in a spreadsheet program like Excel or Google Docs to view it properly.

 If you intend to send codes to hundreds of people or more, consider using an email campaign service that can automatically insert the codes into emails for you.
 Both MailChimp and ConstantContact offer those services.Print & hand out

 We make it very easy to take your codes out of cyberspace and hand them out in the real world.
 If you'd like to hand out drop-cards, click the print link next to the group of codes.
 We'll put the unique codes, along with relevant info and artwork, into a series of grids for you to print out.